28 Proven Ways to Get a Work Promotion Without Asking

 Attend Team Meetings & Speak Up

-Team Meeting Tip: Be ready for the team meeting, have at least one topic to raise on the round-table, and be a speaker regularly on the fixed agenda.
-This does not mean speaking just for the hell of it, make it meaningful and value-adding, and you are on the right path.
+Team Meeting Tip: Be ready for the team meeting, have at least one topic to raise on the roundtable, and speak regularly on the fixed agenda.
+This does not mean speaking just for the hell of it; make it meaningful and value-adding, and you are on the right path.

 Be Focused On The Job At Hand